DPDK/dpdk/doc/guides/tools/testbbdev.rst

 ``-c TEST_CASE [TEST_CASE ...], --test_cases TEST_CASE [TEST_CASE ...]``
  Defines test cases to run.
 If not specified all available tests are run.

- The following tests can be run:

- * unittest
-     Small unit tests witch check basic functionality of bbdev library.
- * latency
-     Test calculates three latency metrics:

-     * offload_latency_tc
-         measures the cost of offloading enqueue and dequeue operations.
-     * offload_latency_empty_q_tc
-         measures the cost of offloading a dequeue operation from an empty queue. checks how long last dequeueing if there is no operations to dequeue
-     * operation_latency_tc
-         measures the time difference from the first attempt to enqueue till the first successful dequeue.
- * validation
-     Test do enqueue on given vector and compare output after dequeueing.
- * throughput
-     Test measures the achieved throughput on the available lcores.
-     Results are printed in million operations per second and million bits per second.
- * interrupt
-     The same test as 'throughput' but uses interrupts instead of PMD to perform the dequeue.

  **Example usage:**

  ``./test-bbdev.py -c validation``